By Kari Svenneby

 Freeze different sized containers, use a stick as a drumstick, what kind of sounds do you hear?

-Freeze different containers with food coloring and let kids play with them; maybe use them as Lego’s outside.
+Freeze different containers with food coloring and put them outside.
+When frozen and play with them outside as legos.
 Read how this daycare in Norway uses iceblocks for outdoor play.
 Kay Donnelly Holmes (shared on our facebook page): Give the kids shakers of salt and some food coloring.
 Let them experiment with shaking and mixing... watching how the color works its way into the ice as the salt melts it.
 They can also stack ice cubes and hold them together with salt.
 This can be done indoors or out.

 Make an ice castle out of milk bottles

 Make an ice lantern out of a balloon

 If you want color you can add food coloring into the balloon before filling.
 The next step is industry standard water balloon filling.
 Wrap the balloon around the faucet and fill with water.
 Careful so you don’t break the balloons.
 Set them outside for freezing.
 The time to freeze depends on how cold it is where you live.
 We unwrapped the balloons when they were only half frozen, make a hole and pour out the water that is inside.

 Make an ice lantern out of a bucket of water: Simply pour water into a bucket, take it outside and let it freeze.
 Depending where you live… You get the idea… Again, we only freeze it halfway.
 Remove the ice from the bucket, punch a hole to drain the unfrozen water, put a candle in and you are set!

 Put all your cookie cutters on a tray and fill with water.
 Set them outside for freezing (how long depends on how cold it is).
 When frozen solid break the excess ice and remove the frozen cookie cutters.
 Use a little hot water around the edges of the cookie cutters to release the ice cookies from the mold.